opensumi/docs/docs/develop/basic-design/core-modules.en.md

 ├── toolbar                       # Toolbar functionality implementation, providing the OpenSumi-extended Toolbar-related APIs
 ├── types                         # OpenSumi extension type declaration module, containing all VS Code API type declarations compatible with OpenSumi
-├── userstorage                   # User cache functionality implementation ├── variable                      # Providing management and implementaion of various "magic variables" at runtime.
+├── userstorage                   # User cache functionality implementation ├── variable                      # Providing management and implementation of various "magic variables" at runtime.
 For example, in the Task configuration file tasks.json, you can use ${WorkspaceFolder} to get the current working directory
 ├── webview                       # Webview feature implementation, including various Webview components and capabilities, offering standard VS Code Webview APIs
 ├── workspace                     # Workspace functionality implementation, used to manage the current OpenSumi open workspace, and supporting multi-workspace functions
 └── workspace-edit                # Packaging workspace-level editing, for example, to revoke a renaming needs to call WorkspaceEdit relative functions at the same time, so as to perform a file-level revocation.